trustin/os-maven-plugin/README.md

 </project>
 ```

-### Custom classifiers for specific releases of Linux
+### Customized deployments for specific releases of Linux

 If you need to customize your deployment based on a specific release of Linux, a few other variables may
 be made available.